Cowoop/cowspa3/help/source/getting_started.rst

 .. |PRODUCT| replace:: HubOps Platform

 =====================================
-Geeting started for |NETWORK| Hosts
+Getting started for |NETWORK| Hosts
 =====================================

 |PRODUCT| has invitation only access.
 Once you receive invitation email, you need to click activation link in the email and provide necessary details in activation page.
 On completing this you should be able to access |PRODUCT|.